mlavi/hugo/content/post/git-for-operators.md

 : send updates to a remote (branch), *e.g.:* `git push origin main`

 .gitignore
 : a list of files and file patterns to omit when adding files to the stage.
-See: https://gitignore.io/
+This is useful for excluding temporary, sensitive, artifact, and binary files which should never be under revision control.
+See: https://gitignore.io/ for a wonderful set of ready made use cases.

 Tags and Releases
 : meta data applied to a branch commit